-When you are looking for an independent third party to validate your model, Baker Tilly CECL specialists bring another level of credibility.
-Our team of validators offer a deep bench of financial services industry knowledge and regulatory compliance, data science and technology know-how to help challenge your model to uncover any problems and provide you with the needed insights to remediate or adjust the model if necessary.
-Third party validation provides you with the comfort around key assumptions, and a deeper understanding of risk areas.
+When you are looking to an independent third party for CECL model validation, Baker Tilly CECL specialists bring another level of credibility.
+Our team of validators have broad industry experience and knowledge in the areas of financial services and regulatory compliance, data science and technology that, when combined, help challenge your model to uncover any problems and provide you with the needed insights to remediate or adjust the model if necessary.
+Third-party validation provides you with confidence around key assumptions, and a deeper understanding of risk areas.

 Through the data and processes used to comply with the myriad regulations your organization faces, our regulatory compliance and data scientists can build value.
-Understand opportunities for growth, recognize risks in more proactive ways, and glean insight from the metrics to help you run your business through:
+We will help you understand opportunities for growth, recognize risks in more proactive ways and glean insight from the metrics to help you run your business through:

 Stress testing and scenario analysis – Analyze how your loan portfolio will perform under stressed economic and financial conditions and develop strategies to mitigate the increased risk.

-Back-testing and assumption testing – Leverage the historical data provided during year-over-year validations to perform real time back-testing to major assumptions.
+Back-testing and assumption testing – Leverage the historical data provided during year-over-year CECL validations to perform real-time back-testing to major assumptions.

 Data quality – Identify gaps in stored data or address data quality issues for subsequent CECL reviews and enhance data and processes for other integrated risk assessments (ALM, budgeting, etc.)

 On Nov.
-15, 2019, the Financial Accounting Standards Board (FASB) had updated the effective date of the CECL standard for certain small public companies and other private companies.
-The revised effective dates of the standard they updated at that time were as follows.
+15, 2019, the Financial Accounting Standards Board (FASB) updated the effective date of the current expected credit losses (CECL) standard for certain small public companies and other private companies.
+The revised effective dates of the standard they updated at that time are as follows.